Reliable Legal Counsel On Purchases And Sales Of Real Estate

 Buying and selling residential real estate can often be a confusing and difficult-to-navigate process, particularly if you are a first-time homebuyer.
 In most cases, it is a good idea to consult with an experienced real estate attorney in order to ensure the process goes as smoothly as possible.
 In fact, for New Yorkers, hiring an attorney is common and a necessary part of any residential real estate transaction.

-Since even the smallest mistake during a real estate transaction can create costly problems down the road, you need a knowledgeable lawyer by your side – you need help from the Law Office of Phil Napolitano.
+Since even the smallest mistake during a real estate transaction can create costly problems down the road, you need a knowledgeable lawyer by your side – you need help from the Napolitano Law PLLC.

 Whether you are looking to buy or sell, attorney Phil Napolitano will use his 25 years of legal experience to personally guide you through the real estate process.
 We have seen it all when it comes to New York residential real estate, so contact us today and schedule your free initial consultation.
 You can reach us online or call our Bronx office at 718-414-6175.
 Se habla español.
 We have bilingual staff on hand.